Music by Toshio Hosokawa

-Edgar Allan Poe's haunting poems inspire a two-part evening of immersive theater on the stage of the Merriam, the centerpiece of which is Toshio Hosokawa’s The Raven.
-The classic elegy on grief transforms into a chilling monodrama for mezzo-soprano and 12-piece chamber orchestra, inspired by the supernatural elements of Noh theater.
-Hosokawa’s atmospheric music meets a minimalist approach by director Aria Umezawa, performed by Kristen Choi; as the music skitters and swoops, you are transported into a world of shifting realities and the inescapable nature of anguish.
+Edgar Allan Poe's haunting poem inspires a two-part evening of immersive theater, the centerpiece of which is Toshio Hosokawa’s The Raven.
+The classic elegy transforms into a chilling monodrama for mezzo-soprano (Kristen Choi, Rigoletto 2022) and chamber orchestra, led by conductor Eiki Isomura, inspired by the supernatural elements of Noh theater.

 Cast & Creative Team

 - Jennifer Hiyama * Scenic & Props Design

 - Ariel Wang * Costume, Hair & Makeup Design

 “I am searching for a new form of Japanese spiritual culture and music, one through which I can remain true to myself as well as to my origins.
 We need to examine the Western world again, more carefully, in order to see ourselves objectively and to truly get to know ourselves.”